Strategy

 Share

-Most buyers evaluating a Nigerian BPO partner are working from a model that is ten years out of date.
-The mental picture is still rows of agents in a Lagos office reading from a script, priced at a fraction of the equivalent EU or US seat — pure labour arbitrage, with quality as the obvious risk.
+Most buyers are still working from a mental picture that is ten years old: rows of agents in a Lagos office reading from a script, priced at a fraction of the equivalent EU or US seat, pure labour arbitrage with quality as the obvious risk.
 That model still exists in places.
-It is no longer how serious managed BPO operations run, and it is not what a current cmdev engagement looks like.
+It is no longer how serious managed BPO operations run, and it is not what a current engagement at cmdev looks like at all.
+The shift is closer to the gap between a 2010 hatchback and a current EV — same word, almost nothing in common under the bonnet.

-The current model is a six-week training programme that splits onboarding into customer-service fundamentals and tool fluency, a two-shift rota that gives one operations centre coverage across US East, UK, and EU business hours, an AI-augmented agent workflow where the model drafts every response and the human edits or accepts it, and a supervisor structure tight enough to keep tier-1 quality above a measurable threshold without burning out the floor.
-The unit economics that result are not the headline rate of a headcount-arbitrage shop — they are the loaded cost of a managed service.
-They are still meaningfully cheaper than the equivalent in-house function in London or New York.
+What the current model looks like in practice is a six-week training programme that splits onboarding into customer-service fundamentals and tool fluency, a two-shift rota that gives a single operations centre coverage across US East, UK, and EU business hours, an AI-augmented agent workflow where the model drafts every response and the human edits or accepts it, and a supervisor structure tight enough to hold tier-1 quality above a measurable threshold without burning the floor out.
+The unit economics that result are not the headline rate of a headcount-arbitrage shop.
+They are the loaded cost of a managed service.
+They are still meaningfully cheaper than the equivalent in-house function in London or New York, and the gap is structural rather than temporary.

-This is the operational deep dive on how that actually works.
-Talent pipeline, training, shifts, the AI-augmented workflow, the supervisor structure, quality assurance, unit economics, and the cases where this model does not fit.
+What follows is the operational deep dive: talent pipeline, training, shifts, the AI-augmented workflow, the supervisor structure, quality assurance, unit economics, and the cases where this model does not fit.

 Key takeaways